-It allows flexibility for employees that can organize their work schedule and environment according to their individual preferences.
+It allows flexibility for employees, meaning they can organize their work schedule and environment according to their individual preferences.

-They can do their most productive work as the space and atmosphere support better focus.
+Employees can do their most productive work in the office as the space and atmosphere support better focus.

 During these short meetings, HR and department managers ask thoughtful questions and show interest in their team members’ mental and physical well-being.

 Company B uses this feedback to create programs, workshops, and resources that ensure better employee health.